sarahsiddiqui/E444-F2024-PRA2/README.md

 Flasky
 ======
+Sarah Siddiqui: Please note that this repo is a clone of https://github.com/miguelgrinberg/flasky.

 This repository contains the source code examples for the second edition of my O'Reilly book [Flask Web Development](http://www.flaskbook.com).